FranzZemen/app-utility/ts-src/load-from-module.md

         constructorName:  The name of the factory constructor in the loaded module.
 Not used for JSON files or modules providing JSON properties.
         propertyName:  The name of a JSON property in the loaded module
         moduleResolution:  The module type of the loaded module.
 Either 'commonjs' or 'es' or a value from the enum ModuleResolution.
-        validationSchema:  A schema to validate the loaded object, compliant with 'fastest-validator' schema
+        validationSchema:  A schema to validate the loaded object.
+Contains a validationSchema which is  compliant with the 'fastest-validator' schema and a useNewCheckerFunction which is the flag the Validator constructor property requires as to which of the checker function signatures to use

 Because functions, constructors and properties in the target module are accessed using the array operator [], these may be nested.
 For example 'myFunctions.someFactoryFunction', where myFunctions is the actual export.